Lordsofzzzz/basic-calc/README.md

 2. 🔢 Enter the first number.
 3. ➕➖✖️➗ Enter an arithmetic operator (`+`, `-`, `*`, `/`).
 4. 🔢 Enter the second number.
-5. 🎉 Get the result!
+5. 🎉 Get the results!

 ## 🔍 Example Run